Sufism in the Philippines

 Sufism has a history in the Philippines evolving for over 1,000 years.
 Sufism, also known as the science of Tasawwuf, encompasses numerous interpretations by its practitioners and critics.
 The term is derived from the Arabic words "Safa" (purity) and "Suwf" (wool), symbolizing the woolen garments traditionally worn by Sufis.
 Essentially, Tasawwuf is the science of Ihsan, focusing on the purification of the self for the love of Allah.
 This involves following specific Tariqas (spiritual paths), practices, and litanies.
 Tariqas in Sufism can be compared to spiritual orders in Catholicism, such as the Jesuits, Franciscans, and Dominicans.
 Numerous Tariqas exist in the Philippines today, with followers spread across the country, although they have faced opposition from Wahhabis despite the Sufis' peace-loving nature.
 The presence of Sufism has been a leading entity increasing the reaches of Islam throughout South Asia.

 Historically, many Tariqas have existed, but currently, there are 41 major Tariqas.
-Four of these are widely recognized by scholars: Naqshbandi, Qadiri, Shadhili, and Chisti.
+Four of these are widely recognized by scholars: Naqshbandi, Qadiri, Shadhili, and Chishti.
 Following the entrance of Islam in the early 8th century, Sufi mystic traditions became more visible during the 13th century before the Sultanate of Sulu and after it to the rest of Philippines, particularly, Sulu, Basilan, Tawi-Tawi and Zamboanga.

 The Ba 'Alawi sada and Persian influence saturated Southeast Asia with Islam, Sufi thinking, syncretic values, literature, and education swept throughout Nusantara and has left an indelible mark on the presence of Islam in the Philippines.
 Sufi preachers, merchants and missionaries also settled in Sulu and Tawi-Tawi through maritime voyages and trade.